steipete/InterposeKit/README.md

 - Interpose directly modifies the implementaton of a `Method`, which is [better than selector-based swizzling]((https://pspdfkit.com/blog/2019/swizzling-in-swift/)).
 - Pure Swift, no `NSInvocation`, which requires boxing and can be slow.
 - No Type checking.
 If you have a typo or forget a `convention` part, this will crash at runtime.
-- Yes, you have to type the resulting type twice This is a tradeoff, else we need NSInvocation or assembly
+- Yes, you have to type the resulting type twice This is a tradeoff, else we need NSInvocation or assembly.
 - Delayed Interposing helps when a class is loaded at runtime.
-This is useful for [Mac Catalyst](https://steipete.com/posts/mac-catalyst-crash-hunt/)
+This is useful for [Mac Catalyst](https://steipete.com/posts/mac-catalyst-crash-hunt/).

 ## Delayed Hooking